Webinar - Carbon Credits for Livestock: Opportunities in Ghana and Nigeria

 About the Initiative

-The discussions are co-hosted by the University of Edinburgh’s Global Academy of Agriculture and Food Systems, the Livestock Data for Decisions network (LD4D), and the Centre for Centre For Tropical Livestock Genetics and Health (CTLGH).
+The discussions were co-hosted by the University of Edinburgh’s Global Academy of Agriculture and Food Systems, the Livestock Data for Decisions Network (LD4D), and the Centre for Centre For Tropical Livestock Genetics and Health (CTLGH).
 This Scoping Project is supported by the Climate-Smart Agriculture Partnership: UK-Brazil-Africa, which is funded by the UK Foreign, Commonwealth and Development Office (FCDO) and delivered by Innovate UK.